opencui/opendu/README.md

 There are couple basic goals for this project:
 1. It should use the same return as OpenAI function calling API.
-2. It can be instructed by OpenAPI function specifications.
+2. It can be instructed by OpenAPI/OpenAI function schemas.
 3. It should be easy to fix understanding issues, with exemplars defined in OpenCUI format.
 4. It should be easy to utilize the external entity recognizer for slot filling.

 ## What signal can be used to define conversion?
 LUG takes three kind of different signal to shape how conversion is done:
-1. Function specification, particular [OpenAPI](https://spec.openapis.org/oas/latest.html)/[OpenAI](https://platform.openai.com/docs/api-reference/chat/create#chat/create-functions) function specification.
+1. Function schema, particular [OpenAPI](https://spec.openapis.org/oas/latest.html)/[OpenAI](https://platform.openai.com/docs/api-reference/chat/create#chat/create-functions) function schema.
 2. Function exemplar, the utterance template that is associated with function.
 3. Entity recognizer for the slots.

-### Function specification
+### Function schema
-For each function that you want to convert from natural language into structured representation, we first need its specification, which include:
+For each function that you want to convert from natural language into structured representation, we first need its schema, which include:
 - description: A description of what the function does, used by the model to choose when and how to call the function.
 - name: The name of the function to be called.
 Must be a-z, A-Z, 0-9, or contain underscores and dashes, with a maximum length of 64.
 - parameters: The parameters the functions accepts, described as a JSON Schema object.
 See the guide for examples, and the JSON Schema reference for documentation about the format.